 ACLU-CT 2017 Legislative Testimony

 As a voice for freedom, our legislative priorities include promoting and preserving civil liberties for all.
 Through state legislative advocacy, we aim to defend and extend key constitutional principles, including equality, justice, liberty, and democracy.
-You can read about the top five things on our 2017 legislative to-do list here, and keep up with our progress on Facebook and Twitter.
+The legislature ended its regular session on June 7, 2017.
+Learn more about which bills passed by reading our end of regular legislative session wrap-up.

 Below, you will find testimony regarding just some of the issues of interest to the ACLU of Connecticut in 2017.